Autopsy shows Matthew Perry died of ‘acute effects of ketamine’ | KRDO

 Perry was open about his past experience with addiction.
 While promoting his book “Friends, Lovers, and the Big Terrible Thing: A Memoir,” which was released in November 2022 and addressed his addiction at length, Perry said on the “Q With Tom Power” podcast, “The best thing about me, bar none, is that if somebody comes to me and says, ‘I can’t stop drinking, can you help me?’
 I can say ‘yes’ and follow up and do it.”

-The autopsy report this week notes that in terms of his drug use, Perry had been “reportedly clean for 19 months.”
+The autopsy report this week notes that Perry had reportedly not used drugs for 19 months before his death.
 It also states that though he was a “heavy tobacco user for many years,” he was not a smoker when he died.

 His “Friends” costar Jennifer Aniston said this month that she had been in contact with Perry on the day of his death, and that he “was happy.”